Hi, I’m Alex and I love to share my experience and suggestions to manage the humidity levels in any area, maybe it’s your home. I...Read more

 How do you clean a humidifier?

 A humidifier, like any appliance, needs to be cleaned regularly.
-Without regular cleaning, your humidifier can become a breeding ground for bacteria and fungus.
+Without regular humidifier self-cleaning for nursery, your humidifier can become a breeding ground for bacteria and fungus.
 When the water in your humidifier evaporates after use, it leaves behind mineral deposits on the inside of the machine.
 These mineral deposits can lead to increased bacterial growth and an unpleasant odor.

 Allowing these mineral deposits to accumulate increases the likelihood that you’ll need to replace your humidifier prematurely.